kermitt2/biblio-glutton/Readme.md

 Any combinations of these metadata and full raw citation string is possible, for instance:

-    - `GET host:port/service/lookup?biblio=BIBLIO_STRING&atitle=ARTICLE_TITLE&firstAuthor=FIRST_AUTHOR_SURNAME[?postValidate=true]`
+    - `GET host:port/service/lookup?biblio=BIBLIO_STRING&atitle=ARTICLE_TITLE&firstAuthor=FIRST_AUTHOR_SURNAME`

 or:

     - `GET host:port/service/lookup?jtitle=JOURNAL_TITLE&volume=VOLUME&firstPage=FIRST_PAGE&firstAuthor=FIRST_AUTHOR_SURNAME&atitle=ARTICLE_TITLE`

-biblio-glutton will make the best use of all the parameters sent to retrieve in the fastest way a record and to post-validate it to avoid false positive.
-See [#12](https://github.com/kermitt2/biblio-glutton/issues/12).
-So it is advised to send as much metadata as possible to try to optimize the DOI matching in term of speed and accuracy.
+biblio-glutton will make the best use of all the parameters sent to retrieve in the fastest way a record and apply matching threashold to avoid false positive.
+It is advised to send as much metadata as possible to try to optimize the DOI matching in term of speed and accuracy, and when possible a full raw bibliographical string.

 In case you are only interested by the Open Access URL for a bibliographical object, the open Access resolver API returns the OA PDF link (URL) only via an identifier: